lowrycode/table-tennis-league/README.md

 Upon successful submission, the user is given feedback via a confirmation message (displayed at the top of the page) and the form resets.
 If the phone number is invalid, a warning message is displayed and an inline field error is displayed in the form.

-The League Administrator can view all submitted enquiries in the Django Admin Panel which displays the Subject, Name, Submission Date and Is Actioned status for each enquiry in a table.
+The league administrator can view all submitted enquiries in the Django Admin Panel which displays the Subject, Name, Submission Date and Is Actioned status for each enquiry in a table.
 Enquiries can also be filtered according to the "Is Actioned" status.

 ![Enquiries as viewed in the Django Admin Panel](readme-resources/images/dj-admin-enquiry.jpg)